 The experiments, involving about 300 people, involved mock price negotiations, puzzle playing with smooth or rough pieces, getting participants to sit in hard or soft chairs, and asking some to try to guess the secret of a magic act.

-SOURCES: News release, Yale University.
+News release, Harvard University.

 Ackerman, J. Science, June 25, 2010; vol 328: pp 1712-1715.